Ilkka-LBL/Consensus/README.md

 ## New name
 The package previously known as LBLDataAccess has now been rebranded as Consensus.
 The package aims to create a single pipeline from Open Geography Portal to Nomis and other UK public data APIs.
 Currently, there are seven modules:
 1. EsriConnector (extendable module to connect to ESRI FeatureServers);
-2. AsyncOGP (Asynchronous Open Geography Portal connector that inherits from EsriConnector, enabling downloading any dataset from Open Geography Portal and building a lookup table);
+2. OGP (Open Geography Portal connector that inherits from EsriConnector, enabling downloading any dataset from Open Geography Portal and building a lookup table);
 3. TFL (TfL Open Data Hub connector that inherits from EsriConnector, enabling downloads)
 2. Nomis (API tool to download data from www.nomisweb.co.uk);
 3. GeocodeMerger (a graph theory-based tool that helps with downloading and merging multiple tables from Open Geography Portal);